microsoft/yardl/docs/cpp/packages.md

   outputDir: ../path/relative/to/this/file
 ```

-In the future, this file will be able to reference other packages and specify
+In the future, this file will be able to reference previous versions of
-options for other languages.
+your packages and specify options for other languages.